hydraxman/hibeaver/README.md

 #HiBeaverPlugin

-the practice of new api 'transform' of android gradle plugin
+The practice of new transform api of android gradle plugin.